 Starting with the suspension setup, it is quite stiff to be able to live up to its ‘performance’ moniker.
 That, of course, means that it can be quite uncomfortable depending on the road conditions.

-There are no adaptive suspension settings that will allow you to make the suspension softer which is another point that causes a lot of debate.
-I was aware of this while testing the FN2 and one thing I was able to understand was that while the suspension is hard, it is nowhere close to being unbearable.
+There are no adaptive suspension settings that will allow you to make the suspension softer, which is another point that causes a lot of debate.
+I was aware of this while testing the FN2, and one thing I was able to understand was that while the suspension is hard, it is nowhere close to being unbearable.

-The roads in Wales were a treat but even on a rough road, the suspension won’t break your back, it will just make you more aware of all the imperfections of the road.
+The roads in Wales were a treat, but even on a rough road, the suspension won’t break your back; it will just make you more aware of all the imperfections of the road.
 The upside to all this is that you will always be connected to the road in a way that is alien to most modern cars.
-This allows you to really push the car in corners which is where most of the driving pleasure lies .
+This allows you to really push the car in corners, which is where most of the driving pleasure lies.

 Speaking about cornering, another aspect of the FN2 Type R that really helps on this front is the incredible amount of mechanical grip that is always available.
 This high level of grip can be attributed to two components.
 Firstly, the Bridgestone Potenza S001 tyres.

 It just is quite sticky without sacrificing durability.
 Then there is the limited-slip differential when putting the power down.
 It is truly a work of art and always offers plenty of traction.
 This is where the lack of punch in the low end comes in handy.
-There are no ugly wheelspins in the lower gears and you can be a bit harsh with the accelerator pedal without causing any harsh lurches.
+There are no ugly wheelspins in the lower gears, and you can be a bit harsh with the accelerator pedal without causing any harsh lurches.

 I will have to admit that the lack of torque at lower revs does make its presence felt.
-If you are used to a turbocharged car then you will often find yourself coasting around corners knowing you have instant torque available when you want to use it.
+If you are used to a turbocharged car, then you will often find yourself coasting around corners knowing you have instant torque available when you want to use it.

 That brings me to the biggest reason that makes the Honda Civic FN2 Type R a great car – the awesome feedback that it provides.
-I had alluded to this earlier and it is something that racecar drivers often describe their cars as after a perfect race.
+I had alluded to this earlier, and it is something that racecar drivers often describe their cars as after a perfect race.

-Watch any post-race interview where the winner has dominated the opposition and invariably you will come across a version of the statement that their car felt like an extension of their body.
-All they had to do was let their senses work and the car reacted automatically.
+Watch any post-race interview where the winner has dominated the opposition, and invariably, you will come across a version of the statement that their car felt like an extension of their body.
+All they had to do was let their senses work, and the car reacted automatically.

-That is the sensation you will get with the FN2 Type R. Go through a road with changes in elevation and you will be able to feel the traction increasing and decreasing.
-Go around a turn and you will know exactly how much more grip is available for you to exploit and how far the limit is.
+That is the sensation you will get with the FN2 Type R. Go through a road with changes in elevation, and you will be able to feel the traction increasing and decreasing.
+Go around a turn, and you will know exactly how much more grip is available for you to exploit and how far the limit is.

-Unpredictability is often mistakenly used as a synonym for exciting but in this case, it is the predictability that ensures you have loads of fun without ever having to put yourself, your co-passengers, or those around in any kind of danger.
-That means that every corner you go around, you will instinctively know how fast you can go or how late you can brake and the sharpness in how this car reacts and responds to your inputs allows you to be sure of every split-second decision that you are forced to take.
+That means that every corner you go around, you will instinctively know how fast you can go or how late you can brake, and the sharpness in how this car reacts and responds to your inputs allows you to be sure of every split-second decision that you are forced to take.

 So, it is not a car for cheap thrills but more for the connoisseurs of driving who want their drive to be more about what they and their car can achieve together instead of ending up as a vague bystander to a car that does all the heavy lifting.

-FN2 Type R – Reliability
+FN2 Type R Reliability & Common Problems

 We have all come across the advice that prohibits us from pushing the car to the red line and keeping it there for any significant amount of time.

-While this advice is applicable for most cars as you could end up with an overheating engine that can lead to temporary or permanent damage, the Honda Civic Type R FN2 thankfully is a happy exception to this.
+While this advice is applicable for most cars, as you could end up with an overheating engine that can lead to temporary or permanent damage, the Honda Civic Type R FN2 thankfully is a happy exception to this.

-The engine while underpowered on paper is a durable and sprightly engine that can be kept on the red line the entire day and at no point will it behave like it is being tortured.
+The engine, while underpowered on paper, is a durable and sprightly engine that can be kept on the red line the entire day and at no point will it behave like it is being tortured.

-It actually comes alive nearer to the red line and anyone who complains that this car isn’t exciting enough hasn’t pushed it far enough.
+It actually comes alive nearer to the red line, and anyone who complains that this car isn’t exciting enough hasn’t pushed it far enough.

-This is another very important quality that often gets overlooked on the Civic FN2 Type R. You could buy the most expensive supercar out there but you will face two big issues.
+This is another very important quality that often gets overlooked on the Civic FN2 Type R. You could buy the most expensive supercar out there, but you will face two big issues.

-You will rarely be able to get it anywhere close to its limit and even if you get close, you will run into issues like an overheating engine, overheating brakes, shredded tyres, speeding fines, and so on.
+You will rarely be able to get it anywhere close to its limit, and even if you get close, you will run into issues like an overheating engine, overheating brakes, shredded tyres, speeding fines, and so on.
 The Honda Civic Type R FN2 can be pushed hard all day and then be used without any maintenance the very next day to drive to work.

 Big numbers can look great on paper but unless you are Lewis Hamilton at Silverstone, you will be seriously underutilizing the vast amount of power and torque at your disposal.
 With the Honda Civic Type R FN2, you can sleep easy knowing that you can push the car to its limits whenever you want without having to live at a racetrack.